In order to feel more satisfied and find our way to a happy life, we follow our dreams and goals. But how to find a purpose in life?

 - When you played a role as a child, which one did you enjoy the most?

 Often, this helps us discover our innate talents and the purpose in life.
 Let your imagination fly freely, without the restrictions of social norms (social norms theory).

 - What do you like to do?

 - Or freedom?

-- Do you like to follow the schedule or not?
+- Are you used to follow the schedule or not?

-- Do you like to study something systematic and methodological, or conceptual and abstract?
+- Do you prefer to study something systematic and methodological, or conceptual and abstract?

 - How would you describe your way of thinking?

 Your instinct is your best friend.
 Trust your instincts.

 If you are still struggling to find out who you are, ask people around you – friends, boss, colleagues, partner – let them describe how they see you.